helidon-sockshop/sockshop/README.md

 ### Creating Docker Images

-Pre-built Docker images are already available on [DockerHub](https://hub.docker.com/orgs/helidonsockshop/repositories), so you can simply run `docker pull` to download them and use locally.
+Pre-built Docker images are already available on [GitHub](https://github.com/orgs/helidon-sockshop/packages), so you can simply run `docker pull` to download them and use locally.

-However, if you are making changes to various service implementations and need to re-create Docker images, you can easily do that in several different ways.
+However, if you are making changes to various service implementations and need to re-create Docker images, you can easily do that in several ways.

-If you only want to build Docker images locally, make sure that you have Docker Daemon running and execute the following:
+If you only want to build Docker images locally, make sure you have Docker Daemon running and execute the following:

 ```bash